jryio/jryio/content/writing/rc-week-two/index.md

-Aside from tokio, I have not dealt directly with spawning threads, channels, or working with atomics yet, but I would like to dive deeper into these primitives as I work on more complex Rust programs.
+Aside from tokio, I have not dealt directly with spawning threads, channels, or workign with atomics yet.
+All are things I am interested in diving deeper into.

 ### Cryptopals